pierrenoel/POO-Briefing/01.Introduction/readme.md

 # Objects?

-Let us have a look about object.
+Let us have a look on objects.
 An object in the current life can be a table, a car but even a human or an animal.
-The good thing is that's exactly the same ting in POO.
+The good thing is that it's exactly the same thing in POO.

 Here is an example: